kwaldenphd/football-structured-data/README.md

 If you have additional time, <a href="https://public.tableau.com/en-us/s/">create a free profile</a> on Tableau Public's website.

-Click <strong>File-&gt; Save to Tableau Public</strong>, and use your login credentials to save your Tableau workbook to Tableau Public's website.
+Click `File` --> `Save to Tableau Public`, and use your login credentials to save your Tableau workbook to Tableau Public's website.

 <p align="center"><a href="https://github.com/kwaldenphd/excel-pivot-tables-tutorial/blob/master/screenshots/Capture_29.PNG?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/excel-pivot-tables-tutorial/blob/master/screenshots/Capture_29.PNG?raw=true" alt="" /></a></p>